 Rather, carefully analyze that tricky section of the road by parking your vehicle aside and judging the situation.
 Try to see how other vehicles are crossing that section.
 And, if required, check/inspect the trouble section on your foot to prepare an exit route through it in your mind.
 Then finally go for it.

 Rushing through the tricky sections on a Ladakh drive can end up in trouble as you never know what is beneath such sections.
 Sometimes sharp stones can either cut the tire or even worse, puncture the engine sump.

 Pro Tip: If you are doing a self drive to Leh – Ladakh, then make sure to check on 40 Must Have Things to Carry on a Self Drive Trip to the Ladakh

 It is essential to know about your car or vehicle because you might find some of the stretches or sections of the road on Ladakh drive which are not possible to cross without a hit or scratches under-belly, especially with hatchbacks and sedans due to low ground clearance.

 In such situations, when you take a small car to Ladakh, you need to know which parts of the underbelly of your car you might need to protect especially oil sump (which you need to protect all around the trip) and which parts you can let get the hit from below or have some scratches on it.

 Hence, knowing about your car will help you a lot in making the right choices in tricky situations on any Leh Ladakh road trip by car.

 4. Do Not Use Heaters

-Hence, it is best that you do not use the heaters in the car and may be let the outside air flow in for proper circulation.
-Avoiding AMS or minimising the chances of getting hit with AMS is a key factor in making a successful self drive Leh Ladakh trip.
+Hence, it is best that you do not use the heaters in the car and maybe let the outside airflow in for proper circulation.
+Avoiding AMS or minimizing the chances of getting hit with AMS is a key factor in making a successful self drive Leh Ladakh trip.